 \subsection{Data Collection}

-To observe schadenfreude behavior among news audiences, we collected posts, comments, and reactions from verified Facebook pages of major news outlets across three countries—the United States, the United Kingdom, and India—each represented by one left-leaning, one centrist, and one right-leaning source.
-For each news source, we collect up to 1000 posts per month, for each year between 2015 and 2024.

-From the United Kingdom, we included The Guardian (left), Reuters (center), and Metro (right).
-From India, we sampled Indian Express (left), Hindustan Times (center), and OpIndia.com (right).
-From the United States, we included NBC News (left), CNBC (center), and Fox News (right).
-This stratified sampling strategy enabled comparison across both ideological orientation and national context, capturing variation in how audiences emotionally engage with politically or culturally adversarial events.

-For each post, we collected the text content, timestamp, as well as all associated public comments, and available reaction metadata (e.g., “Haha,” “Sad,” “Angry”).
+We collected posts, comments, and reactions from verified Facebook pages of major news outlets across three countries, each represented by one left-leaning, one centrist, and one right-leaning source.
+From the United Kingdom: The Guardian (left), Reuters (center), and Metro (right).
+From India: Indian Express (left), Hindustan Times (center), and OpIndia.com (right).
+From the United States: NBC News (left), CNBC (center), and Fox News (right).
+For each source, we collected up to 1,000 posts per month between 2015 and 2024, along with text content, timestamps, public comments, and reaction metadata (e.g., ``Haha,'' ``Sad,'' ``Angry'').
 Personally identifying information was removed, and only publicly visible content was analyzed.